University (film)

 University is a 2002 Indian Tamil-language romance film directed by Praghadish, starring Jeevan and Gajala.
 Jeevan made his debut and Gajala made her Tamil debut with this film.
-University failed to make a mark at the box office.
+University was not commercially successful at the box office.

 Plot

 This movie is about a socially awkward college student named Gandhi (Jeevan), who cannot seem to have joyful social interactions with people.
 He greatly differs from his peers-he doesn't smoke, drink or participate in any vices, which immediately sets him apart when it comes to friendships.
 One fine day in college, his Romeo friend gets hit by an oncoming scooter, which a happy and extroverted girl called Shanmathi (Gajala) was riding.
 In a fit of anger, Gandhi reprimands her, which instantly earns him her distaste.
 His friend, however, put up a show of nicety, later on plotting to sabotage her by puncturing the wheel of her scooter.
 Despite Gandhi's pleas to stop him, he continues to do so.
 When the former tried to rectify the punctured wheel, Shanmathi comes by and is revolted by Gandhi's actions, mistaking his intentions and thinking that he instead, was trying to puncture the tire for revenge.
 The real saboteur comes by, once more acting as if Gandhi was at fault.
 Much to Aalthotta Boopathy's (Vivek) surprise, Gandhi never utters a word in defense.
 It is then revealed that due to his difficult upbringing that resulted in his introverted and low self esteem nature, he never speaks up for himself.

 On another occasion, there was a molest case in college whereby Shanmathi and Gandhi were witnesses.
 Shanmathi had made an agreement with Gandhi not to reveal the ugly truth to anyone in attempts of protecting the affected girl's future, to which Gandhi complies.
 However, through a professor's prodding, Shanmathi reveals the truth, once more mistaking Gandhi and thinking that he was the one who had revealed to the professor about the molestation.